seifhussam/MARLClassification/docs/experiments/communication_experiment.md

 ### 3. Future Improvements

 - *There are no future improvements regarding this experiment.
-The results are better with communication turned on and therefore, to obtain better results, it must be kept that way.*
+The results are better with communication turned on and therefore, to obtain better results, it must be kept that way.
+To observe a more significant change, the number of steps per episode should be reduced.*

 ---

 ## Conclusion

 - *The impact no communication has on the framework evaluation accuracy is around 1%.
-On training, it is around 5%.s*
+On training, it is around 5%.*

 ---